Skip to main content

 According to McKinsey, consumer packaged goods (CPG) companies are now able to automate their supply chains end-to-end, using machine learning models to manage inventory, predict future demand, and increase production efficiency.

-If you’re interested in learning more about how machine learning models are getting more products to more consumers and businesses for less money, check out our article on machine learning in manufacturing.
+If you’re interested in learning more about how machine learning models are getting more products to more consumers and businesses for less money, check out AIFwD’s article on machine learning in business.

 How can you get involved in machine learning?